-1 Symbols: Symbols:
+1 Symbols:

 L Live

 N Neutral

 4 Protective earth

 4 Noiseless earth

 Field wiring

 =:= Option

 Terminal strip

 -0- Terminal

 0 0 Connector

 Connection

 2 Colours:

 BLK Black

 RED Red

 BLU Blue

 WHT White

 GRN Green

 YLW Yellow

-PNK PNK Pink
+PNK Pink

 ORG Orange

 GRY Grey

 BRN Brown

-3 This wiring diagram applies only to the outdoor unit.
+3 This wirin ng diagram applies only to the outdoor unit.

-4 When operating, do not short-circuit protective devices Q1, S1PH, S2PH and S1PL.
+4 When operating, do not short-circuit protective devices Q1, S1PH and S2PH.

-5 Refer to the combination table and the option manual for how to connect the wiring to $X5A^{(a)}$, $X77A^{(a)}$ and $X41A$.
+5 Refer to the combination table and the option manual for how to connect the wiring to $X5A^{(a)}$, $X77A^{(a)}$, $X41A$ and $X2M$.

-6 The factory setting of all switches is OFF, do not change the setting of the selector switch (DS1).
+6 ory setting of all switches is OFF, do not change the setting of the switch (DS1).

+7 Ferrite co ore Z8C consists of 2 separate core parts. (a)